The NMC is committed to developing and implementing an effective system of revalidation for nurses and midwives

 To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

-The consultation as a whole will also address revising the NMC’s Code.
-Our Code sets out the standards of good nursing and midwifery practice.
+This is a two-stage, six-month public consultation, which will run from January until August 2014.
+The consultation as a whole will address revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.

-In part one we focused our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
-This will help ensure the system we launch in December 2015 is flexible and fit for purpose.
-We also used this part of the consultation to gather information to draft a revised NMC Code and develop guidance for revalidation.
+In part one, which ran January–March, we focused on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
+This will help ensure the model we launch in December 2015 is flexible and fit for purpose.
+We also gathered information to draft a revised Code and develop guidance for revalidation.

 For any further information about revalidation, please email firstname.lastname@example.org

-Storify for the Twitter chat for nurses and midwives about revalidation we held on 22 January 2014.
+Storify for the Twitter chat for nurses and midwives about revalidation, held on 22 January 2014.

 Storify for the Twitter chat we held with Healthwatch on 27 January 2014 about revalidation and public protection.

-Storify for the Twitter chat for employers of nurses and midwives on 12 March 2014 about the revalidation consultation.
+Storify for the Twitter chat for employers of nurses and midwive on 12 March 2014, about the revalidation consultation.

 Created date :